 The Tubular Exchanger Manufacturers Association classifies exchangers into different types.
 According to Process Heating, the two most common are the BEU model, a U-tube design and the BEM model, a straight tube design.
 They are identical except for the tube design and the rear bonnet.
-The B-type front bonnet allows access to the tube sheet for cleaning after it has been removed from the piping, Chemical Processing said.
+The B-type front bonnet allows access to the tube sheet for cleaning after it has been removed from the piping.
 Plus, it is relatively inexpensive.
 The E-type shell is a single-pass design and represents more than half of all designs manufactured, Chemical Engineering Progress explained.

 Advantages of a straight-tube design

 One of the biggest benefits to the straight tube design is the simplicity, Chemical Engineering Progress said.

 “Many people like straight tube exchangers because of their versatility.”

 Process Heating also said many people like straight tube exchangers because of their versatility.
 The BEM model can be used by virtually any industry, for any application.
 While some companies may opt for different models for higher efficiency, the BEM design will usually work in another exchanger design’s place.